getsentry/sentry-unreal/README.md

 - On Linux `sudo apt-get install libc++-dev libcurl-dev` is required to install the `Crashpad` dependencies.
 This list may vary depending on your Linux distro.
 See the [Crashpad documentation](https://chromium.googlesource.com/crashpad/crashpad/+/refs/heads/main/doc/developing.md#prerequisites) for more details.

+- On Windows/Linux if crash event was captured during the garbage collection the `BeforeSendHandler` will not be invoked.

 ## Development

 Please see the [contribution guide](./CONTRIBUTING.md).